Chapter 6 — The Sky

 The sky was wrong.

 Not black, not blue, but a swirling canopy of deep violet streaked with rivers of green light, as if the heavens themselves were alive.
-A crescent moon hung enormous and pale, its surface veined with cracks that glowed faintly like embers.
+A crescent moon hung enormous and pale, its surface veined with cracks that glowed with a dull ember-light.
 Stars—if they were stars—burned too bright, shifting as though they moved of their own accord.

 Merlin clambered up beside me, collapsing at my feet.
-The faint glow in his chest caught the alien starlight, making him shimmer.
+The faintest glow seemed to rest in his chest as he lay there—not bright, just a whisper of warmth, like dying embers buried in ash.
 He looked out over the land, ears pricked despite his exhaustion.

 Behind us, the crack in the earth yawned black and silent.
 Somewhere in its depths, the Hollow Maw retreated to wait for the next unlucky soul.